linwiz/Raspberry-Pi-Web-GPIO/README.md

 <h3>Raspberry-Pi-Web-GPIO</h3>
 =====================
-<p>PHP script to control Raspberry PI GPIO pins from the web.
+PHP script to control Raspberry PI GPIO pins from the web.

 Raspberry Pi Web GPIO _should_ work from any modern mobile or desktop browser, but this hasn't been tested.

-See http://linwiz.github.io/Raspberry-Pi-Web-GPIO page for screenshots.</p>
+See http://linwiz.github.io/Raspberry-Pi-Web-GPIO page for screenshots.

 <h4>Requires:</h4>
 <ul>